luismirandad27/de-dbt-seed-snowflake-integration/README.md

     **seed_snowflake_raw_table_columns**

-    For csv data sources, this seed table will have the list of columns for each table source: The following table shows the seed’s columns:
+    For csv data sources, this seed table will have the list of columns for each table source.
+The following table shows the seed’s columns:

     | Column          | Description                                                                   |
     |-----------------|-------------------------------------------------------------------------------|